 Make sure your child's teacher, physical education teacher, coaches, and school nurse are aware of the recent injury.

-Talk to teachers about helping them catch up on school work and about timing of tests or major projects.
+Talk to teachers about helping your child catch up on school work.
+Also ask about timing of tests or major projects.
 Teachers should also understand that your child may be more tired, withdrawn, easily upset, or confused.
 Your child may also have a hard time with tasks that require remembering or concentrating.
 Your child may have mild headaches and be less tolerant of noise.
-If your child has symptoms in school, they may need to stay home until they feel better.
+If your child has symptoms in school, have your child stay home until feeling better.

 Talk with teachers about:

 - Not having your child make up all of their missed work right away

 - Reducing the amount of homework or class work your child does for a while